sourcegraph/sourcegraph-public-snapshot/worker/plan/srclib.md

 check --debug` in any locally checked out repo (which does not even need to exist on any Sourcegraph server).
 That runs the same CI process but locally.

+# Infer build and test configuration

+By making the user, not srclib, responsible for building and installing deps, we (1) greatly simplify srclib and (2) make it easier for users to customize srclib.

+For example, suppose your Java build needed to add special auth for Artifactory, needed to run an install.sh script as well as `mvn package`, and needed Maven 4.9 not Maven 4.3.
+How would you specify all that in srclib?
+By just configuring it using a standard CI system (Drone), not custom srclib stuff, it is easier and simpler.

+The principle is: srclib and srclib toolchains assume the build system has already fetched deps, compiled, etc.

+Implicit srclib configuration is when there is no `.drone.yml` and Sourcegraph creates one based on the filenames (.java,. go, etc.) it sees.
+Explicit srclib configuration is when you have a .drone.yml with srclib steps in it; in that case, no implicit configuration is performed (e.g., say you had some .py files but didn't want to run srclib-python).

+By default, Sourcegraphs adds up to two build steps per language
+* *Build* that tries to compile source code
+* *Test* that tries to run tests defined in repository

+Presence of these steps depends on language (some may not have centralized 'build source code' entry point or 'run tests' entry point.

+If build step defined in `.drone.yml` or added implicitly refers to Docker image built by Sourcegraph (identified by the presence of `srclib` substring in image's name) it's assumed that indexing step was explicitly configured and won't be added after the 'build' and 'test' steps.
+There is an exception now:
+**Java-based projects adding 'indexing' step anyway**.